LGWayneq/DateNight/README.md

  A simple app to help track Date Ideas.
 Users will be able to categorise and search for their previously added date ideas easily.

  Instruction for use:
- 1. Download datenight.apk on your Android device
+ 1. Download app_debug.apk on your Android device
  2. Go to My Files and install the app onto your device
  3. Run the app